 - List of Migratory Birds Frequently Found in New Mexico p.363

 * For better quality photos, see the shorter segments below.

 Activity 47.
 Who Flew Where? p.364-378

 Students explore bird migration using actual banded bird recovery data; students measure a scaled distance of where 20 different birds were found from where they were originally banded.
 A second part has students locating those places on a map of western North America.

 Additional files for activity:

---North America Banding Recapture Maps—choose with stars (easier) or without stars marking the locations.
-Use latitude and longitude for placement.
+- --North America Banding Recapture Maps—choose with stars (easier) or without stars marking the locations, where students must use latitude and longitude for placement.
 Maps include Spanish & English on each map.
-We recommend printing on 11 x 17 paper.
+We recommend printing on 11 x 17 paper. p.
+377-378

 Students graph long-term data of birds banded by Rio Grande Bird Research to see if there have been changes in birds encountered.